garysheppardjr/geodev-dc-labs/2016-11-runtime/exercises/Java/Exercise 4 Buffer and Query.md

     }
     ```

 1. Go back to your event handler method for the buffer and query toggle button (we called it `toggleButton_bufferAndQuery_onAction`).
 This method runs when the user toggles the button on or off.
 If the button is toggled on, we need to tell the `MapView` and `SceneView` to call `bufferAndQuery(MouseEvent)` when the user clicks the map or scene.
 If the button is toggled off, we need to tell the `MapView` and `SceneView` to do nothing in particular when the user clicks the map or scene.
+Check whether the `SceneView` is `null` when setting the event handler.
 Add this code to your event handler method:

     ```
     if (toggleButton_bufferAndQuery.isSelected()) {
         mapView.setOnMouseClicked(mouseEvent -> bufferAndQuery(mouseEvent));
+        if (null != sceneView) {
             sceneView.setOnMouseClicked(mouseEvent -> bufferAndQuery(mouseEvent));
+        }
     } else {
         mapView.setOnMouseClicked(null);
+        if (null != sceneView) {
             sceneView.setOnMouseClicked(null);
+        }
     }
     ```